-In the operational phase, initially both LEP and the LHC are foreseen to be operated each in its own running period, lasting approximately one-half year.
-In each experimental mode it is planned to have experiments take data when their collider is in operation or be in their garages when the other collider is in operation.
-If it is desirable at some time in the future to change some of the LEP areas to LHC areas that can be done with very little construction.
+In the operational phase, initially both LEP and the LHC are foreseen to be operated each in its own running period, lasting approximately onehalf year.
+In each experimental mode it is planned to have experiments take data when their collider is in operation, or be in their garages when the other collider is in operation.
+If it is desirable at some time in the future to change some of the LEP areas to LHC areas, this can be done with very little construction.

-It is not completely clear how much downtime will be required of LEP for the construction and installation of the LHC.
-Present estimates give $24 \pm 6$ months total downtime, which will be divided into several shorter down periods so as not to keep the LEP machine off for extended periods of time.
+It is not clear how much downtime will be required of LEP for the construction and installation of the LHC.
+Present estimates give